 Ayahuasca is a gift and everyone who receives and offers it is at a different stage of growth.
 I know that the medicine has changed many lives but everyone is free to choose just how they want to continue this kind of personal work or if they want to continue it at all.
 Having this freedom is the nature of our existence.
 I hope that many people choose to use this freedom in a healthy way and I think the medicines are helping people to get there.
 Many of us are finding that the medicine asks us to take responsibility for our own lives, live them with love and recognize how powerful we are because often, we use that power against ourselves and against others.
 This is also a choice.

 One of the most important aspects of my ongoing training is the focus on self.
-For the first year after I arrived back from the jungle, Ayahuasca made me aware of how much energy I was expending in my mind on other people and what they were doing.
+For the first year after I arrived back from the jungle, Ayahuasca made me aware of how much energy I was expending in my mind on other people, what they thought and what they were doing.
 I was continually asked to focus on my own reactions to others and to discover why I was having them.
 This changed everything for me.
 Instead of expending energy on what I couldn’t change, I was beginning to understand, heal and change myself in some incredible ways.
 This was powerful.
 It became such a deeply rooted habit that when it came time to speak about things affecting others, I was again very reluctant.
 But when I found that there was no longer that edge in my feelings about it, I knew that I was ready.